IOA 2025 Conference Schedule Details

 The presentation will draw on the lack of a legal framework surrounding the ombuds profession across the globe.
 After collecting personal experiences from the audience, the presenters will highlight the importance of establishing such a framework before presenting the current state of the ombuds profession within the European Union.
 The presenters aim to share their advocacy strategies for achieving a legal framework within the EU.
 By the end of the session, participants will be empowered to become agents of legal change in their own countries.

 Wiktoria Maslowska is an aspiring ombuds and researcher.
-She is currently working as a Web Operation Manager at the Directorate General for Employment, Social Affairs and Inclusion of the European Commission.
-Additionally, she works as a Research Assistant at the Free University of Brussels, where she is conducting research focused on the ombuds profession.
+She is a Web Operation Manager at the Directorate General for Employment, Social Affairs and Inclusion of the European Commission.
+Additionally, she works as a research assistant at the Free University of Brussels, where she conducts research focused on the ombuds profession.
 Wiktoria is deeply committed to advocating for employee voice and fairness in the workplace.

 CS 5B: The RESOLVE Framework: An Effective Approach to Conflict Management